 Normal advanced rates start at about £60 per person for a sleeper seat, £85 per person for a shared compartment for 2 persons in a standard class room, and £150 for a bed in a first-class private room.
 When considering the prices, don’t forget that you are also saving yourself the price of a hotel night, so this is actually a pretty good value option.

-Note that by the end of 2018 the Caledonian Sleeper will be replacing its older train carriages with brand new ones, and the prices may change slightly.
+Note that by early 2019 the Caledonian Sleeper will be replacing many of its older train carriages with brand new ones, and the prices will likely increase.

 How do I buy a Caledonian Sleeper ticket?